katrinagross/emilypmendez.github.io/README.md

 ## About Our Team Members:
 <strong>PIT-DSC Mentor:</strong>
-- Katrina Gross: a graduate student at Columbia University in statistics.
+- Katrina Gross: a graduate student in statistics at Columbia University.
 Majored in computer science and applied math at Colgate University.
-Worked in market research and government consulting prior to joining the master's program at Columbia.
+Worked in market research and government consulting prior to pursuing a master's degree.
 Interested in public policy research and data journalism.

 <strong>Team Members:</strong>
 - Andrianina Raharijao: a rising senior from Lehman College, majoring in Computer Science and minoring in Math.
 Interested in a career in Data Science.